We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Getty Images/Dimensions

-LabCorp is an international, global life sciences company, headquartered in Burlington, North Carolina.
-LabCorp provides at-home test kits as well as in-person testing at their laboratory facilities, which are located in 36 locations in 19 states throughout the United States.
+Labcorp is a global life sciences company headquartered in Burlington, North Carolina.
+Labcorp provides at-home test kits as well as in-person testing at their laboratory facilities, which are in 36 locations in 19 states throughout the United States.

 The services provided at each lab vary but typically include:

-As of this writing, LabCorp manages 36 labs in the United States.
-While not independently owned, each lab is operated and managed by its own staff.
+As of this writing, Labcorp manages 36 labs in the United States.
+While the labs are not independently owned, each is operated and managed by its own staff.
 For that reason, customer service, as well as the tests available, differ between locations.
-This affects the “pros” and “cons” of the overall LabCorp experience.
+This affects the pros and cons of the overall Labcorp experience.

 Pros